-Teenagers put-off smoking by standardised tobacco packagingOctober 8th, 2013 in Health /
+Teenagers put-off smoking by standardised tobacco packagingOctober 8, 2013 in Medicine & Health / Health

 (Medical Xpress)—A new survey adds further weight to the growing evidence that standardised tobacco packaging could help discourage teenagers from smoking.

 The survey, carried out by the British Heart Foundation (BHF), asked 2,500 13- to 18-year-olds from the UK and Australia about their attitudes to tobacco packaging.
 Only around a third (36 per cent) of UK teenagers surveyed were put-off smoking by current packaging compared to nearly half (48 per cent) of teens in Australia, where standardised packaging is already in place.